daniyargroove/Neural-Networks-Challenge/README.md

 ## Technologies

-This project leverages JupyterLab Version 3.0.14 in association with Anaconda distribution and the Conda package manager.
+This project leverages JupyterLab in association with Anaconda distribution and the Conda package manager.
 The following packages are also used:

 pandas - Data analysis toolkit for Python.